Escape-Technologies/.github/profile/README.md

 ## 👋 Hello again

-[Escape](https://escape.tech) is the only platform that discovers and tests the security of all your APIs, SPAs, and Microservices.
-It is built to make lives of Application Security engineers easier 😉
+[Escape](https://escape.tech) is the only DAST platform that works with your modern stack and tests business logic instead of missing headers.
+It is built to make lives of Application Security engineers easier and to fit right into your modern stack, supporting modern web frameworks, APIs, CI/CD, and Wiz without hassle 😉

-Document all your APIs in minutes, leverage our [proprietary DAST algorithm](https://escape.tech/blog/escape-proprietary-algorithm/) to detect business logic vulnerabilities, and reduce developer remediation overhead with code fixes.
+Document all your APIs & SPAs in minutes and discover vulnerabilities even at a business logic level with our [proprietary AI-powered algorithm](https://escape.tech/blog/escape-proprietary-algorithm/).

-Yes, we're here to help you prioritize and win the respect of your development team!
+Yes, we're here to help you prioritize what's critical for your business and win the respect of your development team!

 ## 🤝 Join our team